-A very popular technique for defining the entrance to your premises is to use a pair of trees or plants.
+A very popular technique for defining the doorways to your premises is to use a pair of trees or plants.
 Placing the plants in matching containers either side of the door or porch will demark and frame the doorway.
 Whether you use boxwood or olive or whether it’s a standard or a natural shape, it’s a quick and easy to achieve a polished look.

 Traditional and formal doorways